-SHoP Construction, New York, NY, US, Project Engineer - Facade Design
+SHoP Architects, New York, NY, US, Project Engineer

 Assisted in the development of the winning competition proposal for the MoMA PS1 Young Architects Program.
 Prepared digital models, sourced materials, and coordinated a team for the assembly of two physical presentation models.